Fedecat-UK

 FEDECAT GBR TEAM ELIGIBILITY RULES

 Check your eligibility to compete as a member of our GBR teams by reading the criteria below.
-This criteria can be printed off as a Pdf document by clicking on the green button.

 i.)
 Will have been born in Great Britain (England, Scotland, Wales, Northern Ireland) or a British Overseas Territory.